Rules around packaging waste recycling

-The UK has a producer responsibility regime in force for the recycling of waste packaging.
+The UK has an extended producer responsibility regime in force for the recycling of waste packaging.
 This means that all businesses which make or use packaging – excluding certain smaller companies – have a legal obligation to ensure that a proportion of that they place on the market is recovered and recycled.

 Companies must account for all activities which are carried out on the packaging they handle.
 The calculation is therefore: packaging placed on the market in the previous year multiplied by responsibility percentage multiplied by national business target.
 The calculation then provides each obligated business with a fixed tonnage obligation at the start of each year that they must fulfil by proving that they have funded the equivalent tonnage of packaging recycling, thus providing the demand within the market mechanism.

 For each tonne of packaging material recycled or recovered, the final reprocessor or exporter is entitled to produce a PRN or PERN (Packaging Export Recovery Note) certificate, provided they are audited and accredited by the enforcement agencies.

 Materials which are exported for recovery are treated equivalently to UK processing as long as the end destination can be shown to the enforcement authority to have broadly equivalent standards.
 The majority of producers either join a Packaging Compliance Scheme, who will take on their legal obligation and obtain the PRNs on the producer’s behalf, or alternatively the Producer can register direct and can then obtain these certificates themselves, as evidence of meeting their legal obligations.

 The Advisory Committee on Packaging (ACP) have produced the PRN System Guide which provides a detailed explanation of the UK PRN system.